jamesfarris/flashmath/readme.md

-A Simple Math site that challenges users in addition, subratrion, and multiplication
+A Simple Math site that challenges users in addition, subraction, and multiplication